Jakobsen overtakes Van Aert on line to win Tour stage 2 - WHIZ News

 After the peloton crossed the immense Great Belt suspension bridge, several riders fell near the back of the pack with two kilometers left to the finish in Nyborg.

-Van Aert seemed to set to win after overtaking Danish hope Mads Pedersen, but Jakobsen surged past him with a great burst of speed.
-Pedersen finished third.
+Van Aert seemed set for victory after overtaking Danish hope Mads Pedersen, but Jakobsen surged from fifth to win.

-After his surprise win in Friday’s opening time trial, Lampaert wore yellow as riders set off on the 202 kilometers (125 miles) from the port city of Roskilde to Nyborg in central Denmark.
+“My legs were in pain, but this is what we train for,” Jakobsen said.
+“For 15 years I’ve been dreaming of this and I want to say a big thanks to Denmark for the warm welcome and the encouragement.”

 The start was slightly delayed after Tim Wellens punctured and Simon Yates had mechanical issues.